 Who do I contact for lost property?
 Email firstname.lastname@example.org with the following details; 'Lost Property' in the subject line; name; race number; missing item.

 Do I have to wear the swim cap provided?
 Swim caps are compulsory and you must wear the swim cap provided in your race pack.

 Do I have to wear a wetsuit?
 Wetsuits are only required if the temperature falls below 14ºC as per the Triathlon New Zealand Rules.
 An announcement will be made at the race by the Race Referee as to whether wetsuits will be compulsory or not.
-Please note that wetsuits are not compulsory for the 1:2:1 nor the 3:9:3.
+Please note that wetsuits are not compulsory for the 3:9:3.